-Who wouldn’t love a dock be it small, large or a complex one with a lot of design innovation?
-A dock brings you closer to the nature and life around you and sets your building apart in design and style.
+Who wouldn’t love a dock be it small, large or a complex one with design innovations?
+A dock brings you closer to nature and life around you and sets your house apart in design and style.
 Today we will consider what it takes to build a dock and what steps you have to keep in mind when constructing your dock.

 Types of docks

-Before we get into the nitty-gritty of dock construction what types exist out there?
+Before we get into the nitty-gritty of dock building and maintenance, what types exist out there?
 Are there options you should try?
 Let’s find out:

-Floating Dock: this type of dock is anchored to your shoreline, and it is supported by floating units also called pontoons.
-This type of dock is one of the popular or versatile with dock lovers.
+This type of dock is anchored to your shoreline, and it is supported by floating units also called pontoons.
+This type of dock is the most popular and versatile with dock lovers.
 This is due to the easiness to buy the materials, install it, configure it, and in a nutshell, get it constructed.
 The floating dock comes in handy due to the flexible nature that allows you to remove and reconstruct it.
 However, the floating dock has its draw backs.
 One of this is the lack of stability which is a crucial feature of it.
 A lot of people got uncomfortable and scared at the idea of walking on a floating dock because its movement is dependent on the waves and footstep.
-This isn’t the definition of stability though it is not tippy.
+This isn’t the definition of stability though it is not tipsy.

-Post Docks: another type of dock is the post dock which uses leg support assemblies placed about 10-feet along the pier to support it.
+Another type of dock is the post dock which uses leg support assemblies placed about 10-feet along the pier to support it.
 The feet of the leg support sits directly on the lake bottom which makes the dock semi-permanent.
 The post dock is very popular, and they provide a sense of stability floating docks do not have.
-They are easy to remove and install.
-This takes a couple of hours making it ideal for freezing climate damage to dock’s leg by ice is possible.
+They are fairly easy to remove and install as this takes a couple of hours using the correct machinery, like piling machines.

 Let’s get to the construction of Docks.
 To build or construct a dock, you need to know your materials, understand local weather and have a design and layout of how your dock should be.
 Let us consider each of these.